Sunday, November 29, 2020

 On November 28, 2020, the Pope confirmed the appointment of the new 13 Cardinals, including His Eminence Most Rev. Jose Cardinal Advincula.

-Cardinal Advincula's new role holds immense significance for the Catholic faithful of Capiz.
-The Holy See's recognition of our growing faith and devotion to the church is a source of great pride and honor for us.
+Cardinal Advincula's new role, as confirmed by the Pope on November 28, 2020, holds immense significance for the Catholic faithful of Capiz.
+The Holy See's recognition of our growing faith and devotion to the church is a source of immense pride and honor.

-Pope Francis's message was powerful and meaningful in that he went beyond the peripheries, choosing neglected areas away from the traditional centers of power.
+Pope Francis's message was powerful and meaningful because he went beyond the peripheries, choosing neglected areas away from the traditional centers of power.

 It's a blessing and a heartwarming experience for Cardinal Advincula as an Archbishop.
 He was the principal celebrant on the Feast of Our Lady of Perpetual Help Parish on June 27, 2019, in our hometown in Jamindan, Capiz.